mohammadataei93/Persian-Online-Shop-Using-Django/README.md

-This is a Online Shop
+This is an Online Shop like Digikala using Django MVT in this project I have used a EShop template designed by Bootstrap